Villas in Menorca

 Near Cala Turqueta, Playa des Talaier is a horseshoe-shaped bay with soft sands and shady pines offering respite from the midday sun.
 Rocky ledges flank the water, creating a natural diving board for swimmers.
 The surrounding undulating landscape provides a soul-soothing backdrop for long, lazy beach days.

-This near-deserted beach brings all the castaway vibes.
+This near-deserted Menorcan beach gives all the castaway vibes.
 Framed by a scattering of huge rocks, Cala Binidali is a tiny cove kissed by sparkling teal waters, with little more than a fisherman’s hut for development.

 Bigger sister to Cala Macarelleta, this postcard-pretty cove has sugary sands and a calm pool of turquoise water.
 Sheltered by amphitheatre-like cliffs, it’s a lovely little sun trap, even in winter, and has a good tapas restaurant.

 This rocky bay may not have an ounce of sand to its name, but it more than makes up for its unforgiving coastline with its staggeringly blue waters.
-Dive off the rocks into the sapphire-hued sea – some of the clearest, calmest waters in Spain.
+Dive off the rocks into the sapphire-hued sea – some of the clearest, calmest waters, making it one of the best places to swim in Spain.

 Beach bliss at its finest.
 A ribbon of silver sand trails between jade-tinted waters and pine forest, sheltered by a wall of cliffs.
 You can reach Cala Escorxada either from Sant Tomàs along a scenic 45-minute coastal trail, or by waterboat-taxi from Cala Galdana.